-The trouble with that again, is that first, you’ll be burning through time that could be used to grow your business or spending time with loved ones.
-Second, if your billable rate is say $40, wouldn’t you rather outsource writing to someone who bills at $5/hour?
+The trouble with that again is that first, you’ll be burning through time that could be used to grow your business or spending time with loved ones.
+Second, if your billable rate is said $40, wouldn’t you rather outsource writing to someone who bills at $5/hour?
 You could be using your time to make that $40/hour turn into $100/hour if you choose to outsource!

 - Keeping your eye on the bottom line